marisanders02/P8130_hw2_mos2128/Homework_2.md

     ## [1] FALSE

-Fail to reject the null hypothesis.
+Fail to reject the null hypothesis that $\mu=70$.
+This means that the mean pulse of young women suffering from fibromyalgia is equal to 70.